 Central Hudson customers who receive a HEAP benefit during the 2019-2020 HEAP season will be issued a monthly bill credit on their Central Hudson bill for a maximum of 12 months based on service type.
 Click here for more information on the Low Income Bill Discount Program.

-The HEAP Cooling Assistance benefit will open May 1, 2020.
+The HEAP Cooling Assistance benefit opened on May 1, 2020.
 Click here for more information.

 Regular HEAP Benefit